NameThatFollows/personal-website/src/pages/resume/2experience.md

 >
 > Software Engineer

-- Maintain and improve the internal ticketing system within the Bloomberg Terminal, used by various groups across the company, including customer service, IT, facilities, and HR, handling millions of operations daily.
+- Maintain and improve an internal ticketing system within the Bloomberg Terminal, used by Bloomberg customer service, IT, facilities, and HR, handling millions of operations daily.
-- Develop dynamic ticket monitoring and distribution tools and APIs to assist wtih daily work for representatives and managers.
+- Develop dynamic ticket monitoring tools, distribution systems, and external APIs to assist wtih daily work for representatives and managers.
 - Contribute to ongoing efforts to migrate legacy C++ code to modern platforms and architectures.
-- Monitor and make changes to team machine clusters to fit the needs of the team and our software.
+- Add new and enhance existing CI pipelines to make deployments safer and more frequent.

 ## Facebook